sandhje/spanner/README.md

 The local filesystem resource serves stuff that is on your local filesystem to the config class.
 Upon construction of the LocalFilesystemResource object a path to the resource location has to be passed, this can be either a file or a directory.

+### Environments

-If the LocalFilesystemResource is passed a directory the resource's load operation will look for the requested file in ./{environment}/{file}.{ext}
+If the LocalFilesystemResource is passed a directory a load operation without an environment will translate to loading the contents of `./{file}.{ext}` and if an environment is passed this will translate to `./{environment}/{file}.{ext}`.

+E.g. if the resource’s path is ‘path/to/config’ with a strategy of ‘Array’ and the region ‘database’ gets loaded while the environment is set to ‘local’ this translates to: `path/to/config/database.php` and `path/to/config/local/database.php`

-and if not found in ./{file}.{ext}.
-If the LocalFilesystemResource is passed a file the resource's load operation will look for ./{file}.{environment}.{ext}
+If the LocalFilesystemResource is passed a file a load operation without an environment will translate to loading the contents of `./{file}.{ext}` and if an environment is passed this will translate to `./{file}.{environment}.{ext}`.

-and if not found ./{file}.{ext}.
-The file extension depends on the strategy used.
+E.g. if the resource’s path is ‘path/to/config/database.php’ with a strategy of ‘Array’ and the region ‘database’ gets loaded while the environment is set to ‘local’ this translates to: `path/to/config/database.php` and `path/to/config/database.local.php`

-#### Creating your own resource
+### Creating your own resource

 If the inner workings of LocalFilesystemResource do not suit your needs you can easily create your own resource by creating a class that implements